Miguel Miramón: Presidency

 Uraga split his troops and attempted to lure Miramón out strategically to isolate him, however On late May however, Uraga then committed the strategic blunder of attempting to assault Guadalajara with Miramón's troops behind him.
 The assault failed and Uraga was taken prisoner.

-Miramón was routed however, on August 10, in Sialo, which resulted in his commander Tomas Mejía being taken prisoner, and Miramón retreated to Mexico City.
+Miramón was routed however, on 10 August, in Silao, which resulted in his commander Tomas Mejía being taken prisoner, and Miramón retreated to Mexico City.
 In response to the disaster, Miramón resigned as president, but the conservative junta only elected him president again after a two days interregnum.

 By the end of August, liberals were preparing for a decisive final battle.
 The capital was cut off from the rest of the country.
 Guadalajara was surrounded by 17,000 liberal troops while the conservatives in the city only had 7000.
 The conservative commander Castillo surrendered without firing a shot, and was allowed to leave the city with his troops.
 Meanwhile, Leonardo Márquez was routed on 10 November, attempting to reinforce Castillo without being aware of his surrender.

-Miramón on November 3 convoked a war council including prominent citizens to meet the crisis and by November 5 it was resolved to fight until the end.
+Miramón on 3 November convoked a war council including prominent citizens to meet the crisis and by 5 November it was resolved to fight until the end.
 The conservatives were now struggling with a shortage of funds, and increasing defections.
 Nonetheless, Miramón gained a victory when he attacked the liberal headquarters of Toluca on 9 December, in which almost all of their forces were captured.

-General Gonzalez Ortega however approached the capital with reinforcements.
-The decisive battle took place on December 22, at San Miguel Calpulalpan.
-The conservatives had 8000 troops and the liberals 16,000.
+General Jesús González Ortega, however, approached the capital with reinforcements.
+The decisive Battle of Calpulalpan took place on 22 December, at San Miguel Calpulalpan.
+The conservatives had 8,000 troops and the liberals 16,000.
 Miramón lost and retreated back towards the capital.

 Another war council now agreed to surrender.
-The conservative government fled the city, and Miramón intending to head towards the coast and Márquez escaped into the mountains of Michoacan.
-The triumphant liberals entered the city with 25,000 troops on 1 January 1861, and Juárez entered the capital at January 11.
+The conservative government fled the city, and Miramón intending to head towards the coast and Márquez escaped into the mountains of Michoacán.
+The triumphant liberals entered the city with 25,000 troops on 1 January 1861, and Juárez entered the capital at 11 January.